robotdotnet/robotdotnet.github.io/_posts/2016-1-6-AnnouncingRobotDotNet.md

 In order to run on the RoboRIO, the newest version of Mono (4.2.1) has been compiled using NI's compilation tools.

-Our documentation can be found at our website, [URL="http://robotdotnet.github.io/Documentation/API/index.html"]which is located here.[/URL]
+Our documentation can be found at our website, [which is located here.](http://robotdotnet.github.io/Documentation/API/index.html)

 Instructions for downloading the extension and the libraries can be found at the tutorials page.
 The extension is uploaded to the Visual Studio Gallery, and the library has been uploaded to NuGet for easy updating.

 It has been an interesting project to take on, and I would like to thank some people:

 * Jeremy Koritzinsky, who helped with much of the porting and created the Attributed Command Model
 * Shockwave 4488, who let me borrow a robot for much of the offseason to test and make sure everything worked, in addition to porting previous robot code.
 * FIRST and WPI, for providing a great set of libraries to start from.